-Do mobile phones have a carbon footprint?
-Well they may not look like they consume a lot of power, but surprisingly yes they do.
-Green mobile phones are very good in that they have reduced their carbon output through a range of measures.
+Have you ever wondered about your mobile phone carbon footprint?
+Do mobile phones even have a carbon footprint?
+Well they may not look like they consume a lot of power, but surprisingly yes they can.
+That’s why Green mobile phones are very good in that they have reduced their carbon output through a range of measures.

 The carbon footprint of using a non green mobile phone:

 47kg CO2e: a year’s typical usage of just under 2 minutes per day

 1250kg CO2e: a year’s usage at 1 hour per day

 125 million tonnes CO2e: global mobile usage per year